keithbsmiley-other/emilysite/_posts/2021-1-4-contentment-goals-resolutions.md

 I want to physically feel better this year.
 This is not a goal.
 It’s a desire.
 One might argue, it’s the contemplation-preparation stage of my behavior change.

-In order to feel better, I need to eat healthier, and lose weight slowly and without crash dieting to avoid a relapse.
+In order to feel better, I need to eat healthier, and lose weight slowly and without fad/crash dieting to avoid a relapse.

 Even still, I need to be more specific, and acknowledge that this is a goal that will take time.
 It requires me to change my habits in a very long-term way.